 What has been the most rewarding part of your career so far?

-Will there be any additions to the Dying Days series, or will you be starting something new?
+Will there be any additions to the Days with the Undead series, or will you be starting something new?

 If you were to set a goal for the future, what would it be?

-Any finally, who is your favourite horror icon?
+And finally, who is your favorite horror icon?